-On the other hand, if you run a popular blog, then a lot of people may happily pay you to display ads for their sites on one or more of your pages.
-In most cases, those ads come in two types:
+On the other hand, if you run a successful blog, then a lot of people may happily pay you to display ads for their sites on one or more of your pages.
+In most cases, those ads come in two types :

 - Pay Per Click (PPC).
 With this approach, people pay you for each click their ads get on your website.

 - Pay Per Impression (PPI).
 This type of advertisement tends to be cheaper since you don’t guarantee clicks on any of the ads you run, just impressions (or views).

-Be warned, however, that making decent money from running ads requires your website to get a lot of traffic.
+Be warned, however, that making decent money from running ads or a sponsored post requires your website to get a lot of traffic.
 You also need to be careful about the number of ads you include and their placement, to avoid overwhelming or annoying readers.

 3. Sponsored Posts

 Popular blogs can drive a lot of traffic to external websites.
-A lot of businesses know this, so they’ll often pay blogs in their niche to publish sponsored posts in order to get a slice of that traffic.
+A lot of businesses know this, so they’ll often pay blogs in their niche to publish sponsored posts in order to get a slice of that blog traffic.

 If you run a blog with a large audience, some companies will likely be willing to pay you good money for sponsored posts.
-Just as with affiliate marketing, however, you’ll need to be very picky about what you’re promoting.
+Just as with affiliate marketing, however, you’ll need to be very picky about what sponsored content you choose to promote.
 Your audience trusts you, so if you sponsor subpar products or companies, you might receive some negative feedback.

 Warnings aside, sponsored posts offer a quicker way of monetizing your blog as compared to affiliate marketing or running ads.
 The best way to get started is to use a platform that puts you in touch with businesses that might be interested in publishing on your blog, such as PayPerPost and IZEA.